 My name is Peter Pihos.

 I teach at Duke University.
 Teaching at Duke sounds pretty good, right?
 In many ways, it is.
 I have brilliant students, remarkable colleagues, and world-class resources.

 So why am I up here?

-As a contingent faculty member at Duke, I make less than a high school teacher – even in North Carolina, which scrapes the bottom of the barrel.
+As a contingent faculty member at Duke, I make less than the average high school teacher – even in North Carolina, which scrapes the bottom of the barrel in teacher pay.

 Will wither of us be able to afford leave—unpaid—when our second daughter is born this fall?